shankar-dh/GitHub-Actions/README.md

 - src: This folder is where you'll store your project's source code files. <br>
 - test: This folder is dedicated to unit tests and test scripts for your code. <br>
 - Create a file named .gitignore.
 This is useful to exclude the virtual environment and other unnecessary files from version control.
-- Add the virtual environment folder name inside your gitignore file so that its not tracked by Git.
+- Add the virtual environment folder name inside your gitignore file so that it's not tracked by Git.

 ### Adding and Pushing Your Project Code to GitHub
 Now that we have our virtual environment set up, the GitHub repository created, and the folder structure organized, let's add our project's code and push it to GitHub.